raspie10032/ComfyUI_RS_NAI_API_Request/Readme.md

 A custom node extension for ComfyUI that provides NovelAI prompt conversion and image generation capabilities.

+## Recent Updates

+- **Extended weight range**: ComfyUI and NovelAI V4 converters now support weights from -5 to 5 (previously 0 to 2)
+- **Negative weight handling**: The converters now properly handle negative weights for more flexible prompt control

 ## Features

 This extension provides two sets of functionality: